 Prints are mailed via land or airmail depending on your country of residence.

 Prints are mailed using mail tubes for ultimate protection of the print.
 Small prints may be mailed using flat mailers with protective inserts.

 Each print is vetted and sent off in pristine condition.
 Any damage would be caused in transit.
 As such, we recommend you instantly contact your delivery company and us in order to advise all parties of any damage.
 Damaged goods are very isolated cases.

 Please take the utmost care when removing your print from the tube and handle your print with care.

-Delivery times Delivery times may vary but signed prints will be dispatched within 7 working days.
+Delivery times Delivery times may vary but prints ordered online expect to be dispatched within 2 working days of the order being placed.
+Bespoke orders of signed prints will be dispatched within 7 working days.
 UK delivery can be expected within 10 working days.
 Overseas delivery times will vary but you will be notified when your print is ready for dispatch, and all relevant shipping references supplied for ease of tracking, where applicable.
 Please allow up to 28 days for delivery of framed prints, longer for etchings which may have to be printed and can take up to 8 weeks.
 Should you require your item sooner, please contact Astrid at the above address and for an additional fee, your order can be fast-tracked.
 Turnaround times will depend on the contents of your order.